-To the Hobart Class of 2023,
+To the Hobart Class of 2025,

 The H Book is a longstanding tradition that serves as an important touchstone for every Hobart student.
 Many of the places you will live, study and play during the next four years are filled with rich history and tradition, and this guidebook reveals some of those stories.
-Not only does it illustrate the rich heritage of our College and serve as a reminder of what rich heritage of our College and serve as a reminder of what great alums have come before us, the H Book defines your responsibility as Hobart students to carry forth a strong tradition of character, loyalty and leadership.
+Not only does it illustrate the rich heritage of our College and serve as a reminder of what rich heritage come before us, the H Book defines your great alums have come before us, the H Book defines your responsibility as Hobart students to carry forth a strong tradition of character, loyalty and leadership.